mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/ports/index.md

 title: DC/OS Ports
 navigationTitle: Ports
 menuWeight: 15
-excerpt: Making sure ports are available for installation
+excerpt: Understanding configured ports for DC/OS deployment
 ---
+This section describes each pre-configured port in your DC/OS deployment.

-[DC/OS components](/docs/1.11/overview/architecture/components/) listen on multiple ports on each node.
+[DC/OS components](/1.11/overview/architecture/components/) listen on multiple ports on each node.
 These ports must be available for installation to succeed.
 DC/OS allocates additional ports to services running on top of DC/OS.
 These ports are required to be available when services are installed.

 **Important:**
 - These ports must not be used in a firewall configuration between nodes or cluster zones.